Shells: Take a Closer Look

 - Read Teacher Background for more information.

-Substitutions: In Activity A, shells of marine or freshwater animals can be collected, borrowed, or purchased.
+Substitutions: Shells of marine or freshwater animals can be collected, borrowed, or purchased.
 Those collected from nearby beaches are best.
 If shells are not available, substitute buttons, pattern blocks, pressed or fresh plants, bones or animal parts (teeth, beaks, tusks, etc.) or rocks in the sorting activities.

 Materials List